-Year ended December 31, 2015 (in thousands) Catastrophe Reinsurance Segment (Favorable) adverse development
+Year ended December 31, 2015 Catastrophe Reinsurance Segment

+(in thousands) able) adverse velopment

 Catastrophe net claims and claim expenses

 Large catastrophe events

 Thailand Floods (2011) \$ (18,823)

 Tohoku Earthquake and Tsunami (2011) (5,314)

 New Zealand Earthquake (2011) 22,754

 2011 International Events (1,383)

 Storm Sandy (2012) (10,436)

 April and May U.S. Tornadoes (2011) (10,189)

 Hurricanes Gustav and Ike (2008) (4,673)

 New Zealand Earthquake (2010) 769

 Other (5,686)

 Total large catastrophe events (31,598)

 Small catastrophe events

 2014 U.S. Winter Storms and Wind and Thunderstorm Events (28,042)

 European Floods (2013) (2,272)

 Other (8,465)

 Total small catastrophe events (38,779)

 Total favorable development of prior accident years net claims and claim expenses \$ (70,377)

 The favorable development of prior accident years net claims and claim expenses within our Catastrophe Reinsurance segment in 2015 of \$70.4 million was comprised of \$31.6 million and \$38.8 million related to large and small catastrophe events, respectively.
 Included in the favorable development of prior accident years net claims and claim expenses related to large catastrophe events was \$10.4 million related to Storm Sandy, \$10.2 million related to the April and May 2011 U.S. Tornadoes and \$4.7 million related to the 2008 Hurricanes (Gustav and Ike), each principally the result of changes in our estimated ultimate loss for each respective event.
 Included in the favorable development of prior accident years net claims and claim expenses related to small catastrophe events was \$28.0 million related to 2014 U.S. winter storms and wind and thunderstorm events, each principally the result of changes in our estimated ultimate loss for each respective event.
 In addition, we experienced \$17.0 million of favorable development related to a number of other large and small catastrophe events.
-Net favorable development of prior accident years net claims and claim expenses related to the 2011 New Zealand Earthquake, the 2011 Thailand Floods and the 2011 Tohoku Earthquake and Tsunami (collectively the "2011 International Events") was \$1.4 million and included reductions in reported losses on the 2011 Thailand Floods and Tohoku Earthquake and Tsunami, offset by a net increase in reported losses on the 2011 New Zealand Earthquake, with each respective movement principally driven by the same counterparties re-allocating losses between the 2011 International Events.
+Net favorable development of prior accident years net claims and claim expenses related to the 2011 New Zealand Earthquake, the 2011 Thailand Floods and the 2011 Tohoku Earthquake and Tsunami (collectively the "2011 International Events") was \$1.4 million and included reductions in reported losses on the 2011 Thailand Floods and Earthquake, with each respective movement principally driven by the same counterparties re-allocating losses between the 2011 International Events.